The Windsor Chair exhibit

 The Windsor chair exhibit at the Shirley-Eustis House includes 14 chairs from the Watkins bequest as well as two chairs from private collections.
 They illustrate most of the chair styles popular in the Northeast between about 1790 and 1850.
 The exhibit features informational posters, exhibit cases containing tools and chair parts, and a video showing the turning of chair parts and images of Windsor chairs in artwork.
 An informational pamphlet and exhibit catalog is also available for visitors.

 This engaging, interactive exhibit of the beloved Windsor Chair was curated by the Chair of the SEHA Education Committee, Steven Pendery.
-Elizabeth Pendery, was also a guest curator of the exhibit, responsible for the audio-visual production.
+Elisabeth Pendery, was also a guest curator of the exhibit, responsible for the audio-visual production.
 Thank you to the Penderys for all of their hard work!